gohugoio/hugoDocs/content/en/hosting-and-deployment/hugo-deploy.md

 For both local and remote, the file list includes and excludes files according to the [deployment target's configuration][config] --
-* If the configuration includes an `exclude` directive, files matching the pattern are skipped.
+* If the configuration specifies an `include` pattern, all files are skipped by default except those matching the pattern.
-* If the configuration includes an `include` directive, remaining files matching the pattern are included.
+* If the configuration specifies an `exclude` pattern, files matching the pattern are skipped.

 {{% note %}}
-When creating the local file list, a few special cases apply: first, Hugo always skips files named `.DS_Store`.
+When creating the local file list, a few additional skips apply: first, Hugo always skips files named `.DS_Store`.

 Second, Hugo always skips local hidden directories